mpsonntag/snippets/notes/teaching/Linux.md

 If one does `which java`, it will give the path `/usr/bin/java`.
 An `ls` on that folder will show, that this is actually just a link to a java version in `/etc/alternatives/jvm`.
-An `ls` on the `/etc/alternatives/jvm` folder will show, which java version are installed.
+An `ls` on the `/etc/alternatives/jvm` folder will show, which java versions are installed.

 To switch between these alternatives use: